Table of Contents

 Section 4: Vacancies

-Any vacancy necessitated by the inability of an Officer to serve out his/her full term of office shall be filled by appointment by the Advisory Board for the remainder of that term.
+Any vacancy necessitated by the inability of an Officer to serve out the full term of office shall be filled by appointment by the Advisory Board for the remainder of that term.

 Section 5: Voting Qualifications

-In order to vote in an election of TXPC, membership dues must have been paid at least thirty (30) days prior to the meeting at which an election takes place.
+To vote in an election of TXPC, membership dues must have been paid or volunteer hours completed at least forty-five (45) days prior to the meeting at which an election takes place.

 Section 6: Tie Votes